CZ-NIC/yangson/docs/context.rst

 * :exc:`MultipleImplementedRevisions`: YANG library specifies multiple
   revisions of an implemented module.
 * :exc:`CyclicImports`: Imports of YANG modules form a cycle.

+.. class:: ModuleData

+   Objects of this class contain data related to a single module or submodule that is a part of the data model.
+Such objects are values of the dictionary :attr:`Context.modules`.

+   .. rubric:: Instance Attributes

+   .. attribute:: main_module

+      This attribute contains the :term:`module identifier` of the main module corresponding to the receiver.

+   .. attribute:: statement

+      The **module** or **submodule** statement corresponding to the receiver.
+It is the entry point to the hierarchy of the (sub)module statements.

+   .. attribute:: prefix_map

+      Dictionary that maps prefixes declared in the receiver module to :term:`module identifier`\ s.

+   .. attribute:: features

+      Set of features defined in the receiver module that are supported by the data model.

+   .. attribute:: submodules

+      Set of submodules of the receiver module.
+If the receiver is a submodule, then this set is by definition empty.

 .. class:: Context